phfaist/phfqitltx/README.md

 # License

+(C) 2016 Philippe Faist, phfaist at gmail com

 This material is subject to the [LaTeX Project Public License](http://www.ctan.org/license/lppl1.3), version 1.3 or above.